ABHISHEK-SIN-GH/covidWebpro/README.md

 # covidWebpro
-This data is fetched from goverment official websites.
+The data is fetched from Goverment's Official Website.